 Influencers have a significant impact on the consumer you may be trying to target, and they can be useful for selling to those customers.
 To get going with influencer marketing, you should first build your influencer marketing plan and identify what kind of influencer you are targeting (their niche).

 12. Conversational marketing

 Conversational marketing is the opportunity to have one-on-one personal conversations across various platforms to reach consumers how, where, and where they want to.
-The first time you get started, you have to recognize which channels your audience is on.
-The difficulty, however, is to be able to handle several networks without long delays in replies, internal miscommunication, or loss of productivity.
+The first you get started, you must recognize which channels your audience is on.
+The difficulty, however, is handling several networks without long delays in replies, internal miscommunication, or loss of productivity.

 13. Contextual marketing

 Contextual marketing focuses on internet users with various advertising on blogs and social media networks based on their online browsing behavior.
 Above all, the number one solution to make contextual marketing campaigns successful is customization.

 Brand marketing is forming your brand’s consumer image and building an emotional bond with your target audience through storytelling, imagination, humor, and inspiration.
 The aim here is to be thought-provoking and to create a conversation so that your brand is noticed and linked with positive feelings.
 You need to deeply understand your buyer persona and consider your position in the market and what makes you unique from competitors.